Later life planning

 After you’ve been retired for a while, you may need to change how you access your pension(s).

-If you have mainly defined contribution pensions, it’s a good idea to review your strategy every five years.
+If you have mainly defined contribution pensions, it’s a good idea to review your strategy at least every five years, and preferably more often.
+You should in any case do so if there are significant changes in your own circumstances or the economy.

 For instance, if you are taking income via a drawdown scheme, ask your financial adviser to check its performance and work out how much longer it is likely to last.
 Your adviser may recommend making adjustments (either to the scheme or to how much you withdraw) or a more radical change such as buying an annuity.